giorgio-bendoni/various-stuff/Inflation.md

 ## Quantity theory of money
 Let's suppose that we have a very small economy which produces two goods (coffee and pen) and one service (city bus travel).
-This economy has a to
+In this economy there is only one 1£ banknote
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ5NDUyMjg3LC0yMTA1NjM5Mzg4LDkyMz
+eyJoaXN0b3J5IjpbMTQ0MDYzNzY2OCwtMjEwNTYzOTM4OCw5Mj
-UwNzAzNCw4NDYyNjc4NjQsMjAwMTg1OTYwMSw3ODY1NjE5OTMs
+M1MDcwMzQsODQ2MjY3ODY0LDIwMDE4NTk2MDEsNzg2NTYxOTkz
-LTEyMzMxMzUwLC0xODU5NTYzMTU4LC0xMjM3NTUwNTc2LC0zMD
+LC0xMjMzMTM1MCwtMTg1OTU2MzE1OCwtMTIzNzU1MDU3NiwtMz
-Q1MjcyMTcsNjYzOTQ2OTUsLTExMzc3NTQ3XX0=
+A0NTI3MjE3LDY2Mzk0Njk1LC0xMTM3NzU0N119
 -->